• What is PROJECT 1:1000?

 [Skip/back to Drafts & Submissions]

 If you were to write one word each day, it would take you 2 years 9 months to write 1000 words.
-Thankfully, you can write as many words as you want each day, and you will probably be able to finish much faster.
+Thankfully, you can write as many words as you want each day, and you will likely finish much faster.

 The main Navigation Bar is just above the bottom of the black background at the top of the page.
-Here, all visitors will find menus and submenus, such as Main (Submissions, Contributors, Tags, & Fans ), Programs (Middle School, High School, Alternative, University, and Adult + Company), Forums, and About (FAQ, History & Team)...
+Here, all visitors will find menus and submenus, such as Main (Submissions, Writing Cues, Tags, Users, Groups & Video), Programs, About (FAQ, History & Team), and Forums...

 Once registered, the Navigation bar will then contain an extra USER menu at the far right...

 Your account settings may be found at USER > ACCOUNT, always at far right of the submenu.
-Here you can adjust your password, name, geography (and its visibility), picture, bio, and Group settings...
+Here you can adjust your account Settings (name, password, bio, and visibility), Geography (data and display), Groups (membership and display), and other settings...

-The menu for Fans provides access to administration of your favorite Submissions, Contributors, Tags, Fans, User Geography and your account info at USER...
+The menu for Fans provides access to administration of your FAVORITES (Submissions, Contributors, Tags, Fans & User Geography) and the USER menu (Comments, Account settings)...

 A Contributor menu offers the same functions as the Fan menu (above) plus adds an extra menu at USER > WORK (Submission drafts and published Submissions)…